 The president, who serves as head of state and represents the TRNC internationally, is popularly elected to five-year terms.
 In 2015, Mustafa Akıncı—backed by the social democratic Communal Democracy Party (TDP)—prevailed in a runoff election with just over 60 percent of the vote, defeating incumbent Derviş Eroğlu, who was supported by the right-wing National Unity Party (UBP).

 The president appoints the prime minister and cabinet members, who must have the support of a legislative majority.
-During 2017, Prime Minister Hüseyin Özgürgün of the UBP headed a governing coalition with the center-right Democratic Party (DP).
-In 2016 the UBP had broken with its previous coalition partner—the center-left Republican Turkish Party (CTP), which seeks reconciliation with the Greek Cypriots and European Union membership—to pursue policies that were seen as more closely aligned with Ankara.
+Following the January 2018 parliamentary elections and the formation of a multiparty coalition, Tufan Erhürman of the center-left Republican Turkish Party (CTP)—which seeks reconciliation with the Greek Cypriots and European Union membership—became prime minister.
+He replaced Hüseyin Özgürgün of the UBP, which had pursued policies that were seen as more closely aligned with the government in Ankara.

 A2.
 Were the current national legislative representatives elected through free and fair elections?
 4 / 4